-A lot of men think they have to be on top of all the latest trends to become more stylish.
-However, when you’re starting out it’s vastly more important to develop your own sense of style first.
+Many men think they have to be on top of all the latest trends to become more stylish.

-Once you figure out what image you want to portray with your clothes, you can start adding the trends that work with that image.
+Once you figure out what image you want to portray, you can start adding trends that will work with that image.

 Rule #11: Look Effortless, Not Botherless

-This doesn’t mean you want to look like you didn’t bother.
+But that doesn’t mean you should look like you didn’t bother.
 Your clothes must still look good on you and they must work together in a way that’s pleasing to the eye..

 You still want to look like you know what you’re doing.

 Rule #12: Try New Things

 When you’re developing your sense of style, you want to open your mind to new types of clothing and clothing styles.
 You should try things you never would have thought to wear before.

 Maybe you try wearing chinos instead of jeans or a jacket instead of a sweater.
 Maybe you can try business casual attire or even a suit.
 Maybe you can try changing your sneakers for desert boots, loafers or brogues.